 There are several key policies that attendees must follow when attending the retreat:

-2.4 - Please Keep The House Tidy -- If you make a mess, please clean it up.
-There is no housekeeping service while you are on the property: clean up your trash, hang towels properly (or wash them if you need to), do your dishes, and please put house resources back from where you got them in the same (or better) condition.
+2.5 - Please Keep Your Rooms Tidy -- If you make a mess, please clean it up.
+There is no housekeeping service while you are on the property: clean up your trash, hang towels properly (or wash them if you need to), and please return shared resources to the person or location they are at.

 3.1 - Please Don't be a Jerk -- Everyone has moments when they're not at their best.
 Hunger, fatigue, and stress can all lead someone to be less than considerate of the people around them.
 This workshop will be a week in close quarters under a lot of stress.
 If you're feeling snappish, think about what you're about to say or do and ask yourself if (a) it's constructive, and (b) you would want someone else to say or do that to you.
 If you only catch yourself afterwards, that's okay!
 Apologize as soon as possible.
 Be understanding of your fellow students: they're going through the same stresses you are.
 We're all in this together!

 If you're concerned about your own jerkiness coming out, this article presented by Psychology Today might be something to review and keep in mind during the event: https://www.psychologytoday.com/blog/mind-tapas/201006/stop-being-such-jerk

 3.2 - The Love You Take is Equal to the Love You Make -- In the end, what you put in to the retreat is what you will take away when you leave.
 If you want something specific, whether it's to become better at self-editing, additional beta readers, a sense of community, or some additional writing skill, work on developing that at the retreat: reach out to your peers, talk to the instructors, focus on writing, ask for feedback or pointers, give actionable feedback, be proactive.